PovertyAction/guides/CleaningGuide/06 Useful Commands/readme.md

 This command allows you to see all of the stored results in working memory and their value.
 For example, if you ran `summarize [variarble]`, the `return list` command would show all of the scalars stored by `summarize`.
 In this case that would be `r(N)`, `r(sum_w)`, and `r(sum)`.
 Similar commands also allow you to see estimation and system commands using `ereturn list` and `creturn list`.
 The help file (`help return list`) shows more options.

+## `sencode`

+This is not a built-in Stata command and can be installed by typing `ssc install sencode`.

+`sencode` makes a number of improvements on the Stata command `encode` by including a options that allow you to replace the string variable with the numeric variable and set the order of encded values in a user-specified ways, among other user-friendly additions.